muratk3n/thirdwave/en/README.md

 I thought it was a Spanish soccer guy talking abt a game, goooooaaaallll! turns out it was singer talking Spanish during a song in Inaug...
-Ok singing muchacha
+Singing was okay muchacha

 ---